 Does ultrafiltering happen in the honey industry?
 Possibly so.
 There are questionable practices that occur with some foreign suppliers before the honey reaches the commercial honey packers.
 Burleson’s Honey would never expose our consumers or customers to potentially altered honey and will never accept raw honey that does not contain pollen for analysis or that may have been subjected to ultrafiltration.

 Is there a way to find out if honey contains corn syrup or other adulterations?
 Yes.
 Burleson’s Honey tests every purchase of raw honey for adulteration with sweeteners that are not present in pure natural honey.

-Can I be sure that Burleson’s Honey is 100% pure honey?
+Can I be sure that Burleson’s Honey is pure, all-natural honey?
 Yes.
 Our company has been family owned and operated for since 1907.
 We value every one of our customers and would not risk the safety of our consumers, or our own families.
 We eat our products, too.

 At Burleson’s we welcome questions from our business customers and retail consumers and will gladly take the time to answer your questions.